lcunquei/EventConstSubProducer/README.md

+ Other more detailed plots showing the impact of the rho estimation in eta bands and the subtraction at the level of Rg and the impact on secondary prongs:

   ptres_differentsub.pdf:  shows that by construction jet-wise leads to residuals centered at zero.
 Event-wise subtraction with rmax=0.25 gets very close to the jet-wise residuals. rmax=0.8/0.1 lead to a biased residuals due to over/understimation.